 Kashmir is that disputed territory in the Zabarwan mountain range of the Himalayas, where India, Pakistan, China and Afghanistan converge.
 India and Pakistan each claims the entirety of Kashmir, but they govern separate parts.
 India controls the bulk of it, a predominantly muslim area that has been occupied by the Indian military (mostly sikhs) for decades.
 It’s a complicated story involving multiple wars between India and Pakistan, all the while most Kashmiris would rather have independence.
 It’s impossible to summarize this place in just a few sentences, but that’s the situation in a nutshell.

 When I went trout fishing in Kashmir four years ago, I visited at the height of a multi-year lull in fighting.
-I saw an extremely poor country held back from progress by decades of conflict, yet everywhere I went I encountered warm, gracious hospitality.
+I saw an extremely poor country held back from progress by decades of strife, yet everywhere I went I encountered warm, gracious hospitality.
 People had hope and dreams.
 But there was also a palpable unease, a sense that everyone was on guard, constantly watching their back.
 And watching me.

 The military was everywhere.
 I saw soldiers and army vehicles at every turn.
-The commercial airport in Srinagar shares its runway with Indian fighter jets.
+The airport in Srinagar shares its runway with Indian fighter jets.
 Russian-made MiGs screeched overhead.
 Guards patrolled the tarmac and arrivals hall with assault rifles.
-Oddly, this didn’t deter two petty thieves from stealing my bag from the carousel and running for the exit.
+Oddly, this didn’t deter two petty thieves from snatching my bag from the carousel and running for the exit.
 I chased after them.
 “STOP!”
 I yelled at full stride, my backpack bouncing loosely around on my shoulders.

 Amid the chaos, I never heard the grenade.